 (Paper) Brazil’s Agricultural Modernization and Embrapa

 This chapter from The Oxford Handbook of the Brazilian Economy discusses how Brazilian agriculture reinvented itself by adopting a science-based approach.
-Embrapa, the research arm of the Brazilian Ministry of Agriculture, played a key role in this process.
+Embrapa, the research arm of the Brazilian Ministry of Agriculture, played a key role in this transformation.

-Last updated: 29/10/2024
+Last updated: 01/01/2026

 7 comments: